-The board of directors has determined that each of our directors, except Mr. Billerbeck, is independent within the meaning of the applicable rules and regulations of the SEC and the director independence standards of the NASDAQ Stock Market, Inc. ("NASDAQ"), as currently in effect.
+The board of directors has determined that each of our directors and nominee for director, except Mr. Billerbeck, is independent within the meaning of the applicable rules and regulations of the SEC and the director independence standards of the NASDAQ Stock Market, LLC. ("NASDAQ"), as currently in effect.
 Furthermore, the board of directors has determined that each of the members of each of the committees of the board of directors is "independent" under the applicable rules and regulations of the SEC and the director independence standards of NASDAQ, as currently in effect.